skunnavakkam/skunnavakkam.github.io/content/_index.md

 title="Home"
 +++

-Hi!
-I'm *Sudarsh*.

 I'm a freshman at Caltech!
-I currently poke language models at METR as a contractor, work in the [ShapiroLab@Caltech](https://shapirolab.caltech.edu/), and also work on collusion among language models for my SPAR Spring 2024 project!
-In the past, I worked with startups, did Nanophotonics research at UC Irvine, and got good at Chess.
+I currently poke language models at [METR](https://metr.org/) as a contractor, work in the [ShapiroLab@Caltech](https://shapirolab.caltech.edu/), and also work on collusion among language models for my SPAR Spring 2024 project!
+In the past, I worked with startups, did Nanophotonics research at [UC Irvine](https://sites.google.com/uci.edu/lee-lab/home), and got good at Chess.

 If you want to learn more about me, check out my [about page](/about).